 This study presents GEM, a geometry-aware fine-tuning module tailored for large-scale 3D scene segmentation.
 By combining local spatial refinement and global context modeling, GEM addresses key challenges inherent in adapting pre-trained 3D models to new domains.
 Experimental results across multiple benchmarks confirm its ability to achieve competitive performance with minimal parameter updates.
 These findings highlight the value of incorporating geometric priors into efficient model adaptation and offer a promising direction for scalable deployment in 3D scene understanding tasks.

-\paragraph{Limitation and future work.} While \method achieve promising performance with little overhead in complexity, we notice it relies on the assumptaion that the model can be fully parallelized.
-For example, it would incur noticeable overhead if using large batch sizes, as the device is forced to process the input sequentially, in sipte of the parallel design in \method.
-In addition, we are able to successfully train our PEFT methods with a fractional of epoch than the full fine-tining, \eg 100 ranther than 800 epochs, we realize that the gradients need to be back-propagated into early layer and could hinder the training efficiency, especially with dense point cloud like S3DIS~\cite{s3dis}.
+\paragraph{Limitation and future work.} While \method achieves promising performance with little overhead in complexity, we notice it relies on the assumption that the model can be fully parallelized.
+For example, it would incur noticeable overhead if using large batch sizes, as the device is forced to process the input sequentially, in spite of the parallel design in \method.
+In addition, we are able to successfully train our PEFT methods with a fraction of epochs than the full fine-tuning, \eg 100 rather than 800 epochs, we realize that the gradients need to be back-propagated into early layers and could hinder the training efficiency, especially with dense point clouds like S3DIS~\cite{s3dis}.
 We thus suggest that it is required a systematic examination on the additional overhead that PEFT methods would experience in 3D scene understanding.